dret/webconcepts/concepts/http-content-coding.md

-The following 10 HTTP Content Coding values were found in [all available `webconcepts.info` specifications](/specs).
+The following 10 HTTP Content Coding values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official HTTP Content Coding registry](http://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 HTTP Content Coding | Specification
 -------: | :-------